xdissent/chef-workflow/README.md

   scheduler interface.
 * `VM::VagrantProvisioner` - creates a vagrant prison composed of n servers for a server group with a unique host-only ip for each server.
+* `VM::EC2Provisioner` - creates a group of servers provisioned on EC2.
 * `VM::KnifeProvisioner` - the provisioner equivalent of `knife bootstrap`, with additional sanity checks for both converge success and a waiting period for search indexing.
 On deprovision, deletes the nodes that were created.
 Will always try to bootstrap a group in parallel.
+* `VM::ChefServerProvisioner` - similar to `VM::KnifeProvisioner`, it wraps the
+  [knife-server](https://github.com/fnichol/knife-server) toolkit to create a chef server.

 Contributing
 ------------